 - Enter the year.
 Look at the back for the copyright date, or the last year of stats.

 - Enter the brand.
 For example: Topps, Upper Deck, Bowman, Donruss etc.

 - Enter the card number.
 Found on the back of the card.

 If you get a lot of results that don’t match your football card, try adding more details to your search.
 You can also use the checkboxes to get an average price.
 Pick a few comparable items (“comps”).
 This gives you a much more accurate estimate of what your football card is worth.

 What to do Next

-Once you’ve gone through and searched for the value of your baseball cards using our price guide, you have several different options:
+Once you’ve gone through and searched for the value of your football cards using our price guide, you have several different options:

 If they’re valuable: You can either hold onto the cards, perhaps get them graded if not already, and see if they appreciate in value over time.
-Alternatively, you sell it to a local card shop without getting ripped off since you know it’s worth.
-Lastly, you can sell it yourself on eBay to get a competitive price.
+Alternatively, you sell it to a local card shop, but keep in mind dealers pay wholesale prices… they have to make a profit after all, and selling a large collection takes a considerable amount of time and resources… so don’t expect to get eBay prices for your football cards when you sell to a dealer.
+If you have the time and patience, you can sell it yourself on eBay and get a competitive price.
 Read our guide to selling on eBay.

-If not: A card doesn’t have to be worth money to be considered valuable.
+If not: Football cards don’t have to be worth money to be considered valuable.
 Card collecting has been a beloved hobby that has been passed through generations.
 Each card has sentimental value to someone: where they found it, how they traded for it, who gave it to them.
 If your cards aren’t worth money, they could be worth some memories to a relative or a stranger.
 Put them on Craigslist, take them to a card shop, donate them, or hold onto them to give to the next generation.